rkillickdev/plan-it-go/README.md

 #### **403 Error Page**

 Displayed if the user tries to access unauthorised content.
-Read more about the defensive programming that was implemented to stop unauthorised users accessing, editing and deleting content that does not belong to them.
+Read [here](#defensive-programnming) about the defensive programming that was implemented to stop unauthorised users accessing, editing and deleting content that does not belong to them.

 ![PlanIt-Go 403 error](docs/features/pp4-features-403-error.png)